-We are subject to income taxes in both the United States and the various foreign jurisdictions in which we operate.
-Significant judgment is required in determining our worldwide provision for income taxes, and in the ordinary course of business, there are many transactions and calculations where the ultimate tax determination is uncertain.
-Our long-term effective tax rates could be adversely affected by changes in the mix of earnings in countries with differing statutory tax rates; changes in the valuation of deferred tax assets and liabilities; changes in tax laws; our ability to utilize net operating loss carryforwards and research tax credit carryforwards; and other factors.
-Our judgments may be subject to audits or reviews by local tax authorities in each of these jurisdictions, which could adversely affect our income tax provisions.
-As of March 31, 2011, we had net deferred tax assets of approximately \$33.8 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
-Consequently, our cash tax rate will be significantly lower than our effective tax rate for the next 12 months.
+We also determine the need to record deferred tax liabilities and the recoverability of deferred tax assets.
+A valuation allowance is established to the extent recovery of deferred tax assets is not likely based on our estimation of future taxable income and other factors in each jurisdiction.
+As of March 31, 2012, we had net deferred tax assets of approximately \$38.6 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
+Consequently, our cash tax rate will be lower than our effective tax rate though fiscal 2013 and into fiscal 2014.
 However, we expect our cash taxes to continue to increase as our cash tax rate approaches our effective tax rate.